danielDevelops/soteria/README.md

         ```
   2. A class must be created to store the data needed in the claims such as FullName or Email address
       * The only requirment for this class is that it implements an empty constructor
+  3. A class must be created that implements `ISessionHandler`.
+If you do not wish to use the Session validation, you can set property on the class `public bool EnableSessionValidation => false;`

 * One of the primary design considerations for this library is that each function of the application such as read, update, create, or delete is assigned an individual permission.
 To that end, permissions is the primary method in which the solution was designed.
   * To use the library for authorization and to get the data from the claims, the attribute [SoteriaPermissionCheck] should be added.